Skip to Main Content

 Announcement

 Thank you to all donors and participants in the Seed Exchange Program for your support and seed donations!
-This year's Seed Exchange program was incredibly popular at the North Oshawa campus and has ended for the season.
+The 2024 Seed Exchange program was incredibly popular and has ended for the season.

 Background